WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Mentored.md

 ### Date: 14 April 2021

 #### What brought you joy this week?
-* IKG: A dummy ethics application I prepared that involved the ozone layer, the ocean surface film of iodide and synthetic ata
+* IKG: A dummy ethics application I prepared that involved the ozone layer, the ocean surface film of iodide and synthetic data
+  * ME: 🌊 sounds fascinating!
+I would be way out of my depth..... get it... hehhehe
 #### What did you achieve?
 * IKG: Got a ton of ethics applications across the line in time for this week's DSG
+  * ME: Great work!!
+Enjoy that feeling :pray:
 #### What did you struggle with?
 * Finally published that post you helped me think through! https://towardsdatascience.com/data-science-meaning-and-diversity-bb842602e55d
+  * ME: Like I've probably said a million times - I really enjoyed reading this 🌷 Learned loads!
+And so kind of you to include me in the acknowledgements! :yellow_heart:
 #### Any other topics
 * Tomorrow's lab talk will be my focus for today (this morning, at least!)
+  * ME: Really looking forward to it!
+Let's hope I manage the breakout room thingy again lol 😅

 ---